Alessandra Biaggi

-Alessandra Rose Biaggi (born May 20, 1986) is an American politician who served as a member of the New York State Senate from 2019 to 2022, representing the 34th district, which includes portions of Bronx and Westchester Counties.
-She was the chair of the New York State Senate Committee on Ethics and Internal Governance.
-She is the granddaughter of former U.S. Congressman Mario Biaggi.
+Alessandra Rose Biaggi (born May 20, 1986) is an American politician from the state of New York.
+Biaggi is the granddaughter of former U.S. Congressman Mario Biaggi.

+A progressive Democrat, Biaggi served as a member of the New York State Senate from 2019 to 2022, representing the 34th district.
+The district included portions of Bronx and Westchester Counties.
+Biaggi was first elected to the State Senate in 2018 after she upset longtime Senator Jeffrey D. Klein in the Democratic primary.
+She chaired the New York State Senate Committee on Ethics and Internal Governance.
+Biaggi is notable for her advocacy for survivors of sexual misconduct.

-In February 2022, Biaggi announced her candidacy for New York's 3rd congressional district after the incumbent representative Thomas Suozzi announced his run for New York Governor.
-After court ordered redistricting removed Westchester County and the Bronx from the 3rd congressional district, Biaggi announced her candidacy for New York's 17th congressional district, where she unsuccessfully ran against Sean Patrick Maloney, who decided to run in the 17th congressional district currently represented by Mondaire Jones, into which his home was drawn, rather than the 18th district he then represented.
+In 2022, Biaggi ran for Congress in New York's 17th congressional district, where she was defeated by incumbent Rep. Sean Patrick Maloney in the Democratic primary.

 Early life and education

 Biaggi was born in Mount Vernon, New York, and is Italian-American.
 Her great-grandparents had immigrated to the United States from Italy, and she is the fourth generation of her family to live in her district.
+Biaggi's grandfather, Mario Biaggi, served as a Democratic member of the U.S. House of Representatives from New York from 1969 to 1988.
 She grew up first in Fort Lee, New Jersey, and when she was eight years old she moved with her family to Pelham, New York.
 When she was a child, she was sexually abused for over a year.

-She graduated from Pelham Memorial High School ('04), where Biaggi was a cheerleader.
-After attending Loyola College, Biaggi transferred to and ultimately graduated from New York University with a Bachelor of Arts degree in 2008.

-She then first attended St. John's University School of Law.
-She subsequently transferred to and graduated from Fordham Law School in 2012, where she was a member of the Fordham Law Review.
+Biaggi graduated from Pelham Memorial High School ('04), where she was a cheerleader.
+In 2008, she graduated from New York University's Steinhardt School of Culture, Education, and Human Development with a Bachelor of Arts degree in communications.
+Biaggi then attended St. John's University School of Law.
+She subsequently graduated from Fordham Law School in 2012; while there, she was a member of the Fordham Law Review.
 She was the first woman from her family to graduate from law school.
-In 2014, she attended the Women's Campaign School at Yale University.
+In 2014, Biaggi attended the Women's Campaign School at Yale University.